alecmuffett/onion-dv-certificate-proposal/text/draft-muffett-same-origin-onion-certificates.basic.md

 # SOOC Edge-Cases, and "SOOC-EV"

-It is necessary to recognise that there is one "weak" spot in the assertion that string comparison is sufficient to prove the binding between an Onion Address and a SSL Certificate Subject Alt-Name, and that is in a scenario where the content webserver has been been deployed on one (or more) machines which are separate from the machine that terminates (i.e.: "hosts") the Onion Address AND, where the Tor daemon makes a direct TCP-level connection onwards to those servers.
+It is necessary to recognise that there is one "weak" spot in the assertion that string comparison is sufficient to prove the binding between an Onion Address and a SSL Certificate SubjectAlternativeName, and that is in a scenario where the content webserver has been been deployed on one (or more) machines which are separate from the machine that terminates (i.e.: "hosts") the Onion Address AND, where the Tor daemon makes a direct TCP-level connection onwards to those servers.

 Those unfamiliar with how Tor works, may analogise this as "port-forwarding over SSH, where a port on the local host is forwarded to the remote server, which then forwards the data further onwards